elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the freed memory of fresh forgetting, revenge rose with the day's ear, and all the vanilla dust weaving the nights' flesh, and all the wasps salivating the nights' cassava, and all the barracudas signing the the back of the night, have been forced to see through their keyhole eye.
+- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the freed memory of fresh forgetting, revenge rose with the day's ear, and all the vanilla dust weaving the nights' flesh, and all the wasps salivating the nights' cassava, and all the barracudas signing the back of the night, have been forced to see through their keyhole eye.

 ---

 [28]({{site.baseurl}}/chiens/p028.html){:.pagetitle}

-*(The warriors parade by the cadavers brandishing their machetes.)*
+*(The warriors parade by the corpses brandishing their machetes.)*

 - {:.sp} Toussaint.

 - {:.pr.i} We are not done here, comrades ...
 Who will bring to the rest of the Whites our elegant response? ...
 Yes ...
 Deaf and blind, their ambassadors sail through hell.
-Who then, and with what words will you stitch the earth's terror in their guts?
+Who then, and with what words will you stitch the earth's terror on their guts?

 - {:.sp} Voices.